12 Signs to Know if Your Phone is Hacked

 In addition, hackers can even use advanced technologies to search for vulnerable mobile devices with open Bluetooth connections within a range.
 When hackers connect Bluetooth to your phone, they can access all data and even infect your device with malware to spy on your activities.

-Cybercriminals can also sneak into your phone by installing various tracking software such as keyloggers that capture your phone’s keystrokes and record whatever you type, search, or tap.
+Cybercriminals can also sneak into your phone by installing various tracking software, such as keyloggers, which capture your phone’s keystrokes and record whatever you type, search, or tap.
 The use of Pegasus spyware against journalists and politicians is also an example of hackers installing software remotely to spy on and track users’ activities and personal data.

 While hackers use several ways to intercept your phone and steal sensitive data, you can still prevent them.
 Maintaining and practicing good cyber hygiene can keep hackers away while protecting your device and personal data.